IDMNYU/DM2193FA2014/midterm/README.md

 * Critique
   * Be prepared to talk about your work in front of the class
   * Use the language and vocabulary above to describe your decision making process / design process.

+* Self-Assessment -- Due at the end of the semester
+  * Critically evaluate your *process* and how it is has changed over the course of the semester.
+  * Describe the qualities of your process, what worked for you, what didn't.
+What you would change about your process.
+  * Analyze the execution of your *project*:
+    * What was successful about it?
+    * What could use some improvement if you had more time.
+    * How does your execution solve the problems well?
+    * Think about the concepts covered in the course from visual design and interaction design to wireframes and coding.
+  * Consult the [grading overview descriptions](../README.md#evaluation--grading) in this syllabus.